buaa-icf/openharmony_tpc_samples/ohos_ssh/README.md

 ```

 ## Constraints
-This project has been verified in the following version:：
+This project has been verified in the following version:

-DevEco Studio: DevEco Studio 5.0.3 Beta2- 5.0.9.200, SDK: API12
+DevEco Studio: DevEco Studio 5.0.3 Beta2- 5.0.9.200, SDK: API12.

 ## Directory Structure
 ````